rickerliang/fromLLMtoAGI/README.md

 - [Reflexion: an autonomous agent with dynamic memory and self-reflection](https://arxiv.org/abs/2303.11366), an approach that endows an agent with dynamic memory and self-reflection capabilities to enhance its existing reasoning trace and task-specific action choice abilities.
 - [Progressive-Hint Prompting Improves Reasoning in Large Language Models](https://arxiv.org/abs/2304.09797), a new prompting method, named Progressive-Hint Prompting (PHP), that enables automatic multiple interactions between users and LLMs by using previously generated answers as hints to progressively guide toward the correct answers.
 - [Automatic Prompt Optimization with "Gradient Descent" and Beam Search](https://arxiv.org/abs/2305.03495), textual gradient descent
+- [LETI: Learning to Generate from Textual Interactions](https://arxiv.org/abs/2305.10314), LMs' potential to learn from textual interactions (LeTI) that not only check their correctness with binary labels, but also pinpoint and explain errors in their outputs through textual feedback.
 - [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)🚀
 - [Large Language Model Guided Tree-of-Thought](https://arxiv.org/abs/2305.08291)
 - [Introspective Tips: Large Language Model for In-Context Decision Making](https://arxiv.org/abs/2305.11598)